alphagov/styleguides/pull-requests.md

 - If you look at a PR but don't feel comfortable merging it please say what you've looked at or not so other reviewers know the request hasn't been properly reviewed
-- The same goes for small comments, email typo corrections - state clearly that you didn't review the entire thing.
 - Always comment on individual lines in the full-file diff view, not on a commit page because GitHub loses them if you rebase
 - If you're committed to reviewing the request through to merging or closing,